What Size AC Unit Do I Need?

 - Inadequate Cooling: The unit will run continuously but fail to effectively cool your living space, leaving your home warm and uncomfortable.

-- Higher Energy Costs: The unit consumes more electricity as it runs longer to try and reach the desired temperature, resulting in significantly higher cooling bills.
+- Higher Energy Costs: The unit consumes more electricity as it runs longer to try and reach the desired temperature, resulting in significantly higher monthly cooling bills.

 What Are the Consequences of an Oversized AC Unit?